Flow between extremal one-point energy correlators in QCD

 In QCD with $n_f=5$, all numerical coefficients of $\alpha_s^k$ in Eq.~\ref{eq:aEresultPT} are all positive.
 At $q^2=m_Z^2$ and using $\alpha_s(m_Z^2)=0.118$, one gets $a_\cale=-0.4437$, $a_\cale=-0.4258$ and $a_\cale=-0.42$ at NLO, NNLO and N${}^3$LO, respectively.

 Even though there is no experimental measurement explicitly dedicated to the one-point energy correlator, we observe that the expressions in Eq.~\ref{eq:etannintermsofC} directly relate $a_\cale$ to existing measured observables through \be a_\cale = -\frac12 + \frac32 \frac{\sigma_L}{\sigma_{\text{tot}}}~, \ee where $\sigma_L$ is the longitudinal cross section in semi-inclusive $e^+e^-\to hX$.
 In this representation, the positivity constraints are simply $\sigma_{T,L}\geq 0$.
-The longitudinal ratio $\sigma_L/\sigma_{\rm tot}$ has been measured at LEP by both OPAL and DELPHI collaborations in \cite{OPAL:1995xgn,DELPHI:1997oih} at the $Z$ pole.
-The JADE collaboration, at PETRA, also reported a measurement at $\sqrt{q^2}=36.6\,\text{GeV}$ \cite{Blumenstengel:2001yi}.
-Angular measurements at SLAC at $7.4\,\text{GeV}$ may also be interpreted in terms of $\sigma_L/\sigma_{\rm tot}$ \cite{Schwitters:1975dm,Feldman:1977nj}.
+The longitudinal ratio $\sigma_L/\sigma_{\rm tot}$ has been measured at LEP by both OPAL and DELPHI Collaborations in \cite{OPAL:1995xgn,DELPHI:1997oih} at the $Z$ pole.
+The JADE Collaboration, at PETRA, also reported a measurement at $\sqrt{q^2}=36.6\,\text{GeV}$ \cite{Blumenstengel:2001yi}.
+The data at SLAC at $7.4\,\text{GeV}$ in \cite{Schwitters:1975dm,Feldman:1977nj} may also be interpreted in terms of $\sigma_L/\sigma_{\rm tot}$, although with statistical errors only, as done in \cite{Blumenstengel:2001yi}.
 The interpretation of these measurements in terms of $a_\cale$ is summarized in Table~\ref{tab:aE_measurements}.

 The LEP measurements agree well with the N${}^3$LO results.
 The JADE value is compatible with the N${}^3$LO result of $a_\cale=-0.396$ at $\sqrt{q^2}=36.6\,\text{GeV}$, obtained after including the $b$-quark mass effect.
-The SLAC measurement, although less precise, is also compatible and provides a validation of the perturbative approach.
+The SLAC measurement does not contain systematic uncertainties, but seems to validate the perturbative approach.
 Theoretical and parametric uncertainties will be discussed with the results in Fig.~\ref{fig:onepoint}.
 It should be emphasized that, despite their equivalence, dedicated experimental measurements of $a_\cale$ through the energy correlator should be simpler and cleaner than $\sigma_L/\sigma_{\rm tot}$ measurements.

 \textit{---Low energy QCD.} \quad At low energies, due to the mass gap, processes involve a finite small number of particles.
 QCD can be studied using chiral perturbation theory ($\chi$PT) as well as through dispersive methods.
 For a recent review of dynamics below $\sqrt{q^2} \lesssim 2~\text{GeV}$, see \cite{Fang:2021wes}.